xyamzw/docs/docs/guide/install/script.md

 :::tabs#stop
 @tab Linux

-If you stop by command ==You must first enter the folder where your AList is located and enter the command==
+If you stop by command ==You must first enter the folder where your OpenList is located and enter the command==

 If we don’t know which storage is causing the problem, we can list all storages through the command